Regions

 Agriculture is About the Culture of the Land: The Indigenous View of the Tingui Botó

-In northeastern Brazil, in the heart of the Alagoas countryside, lies the territory of the Tingui Botó indigenous people, descendants of the Kariri people.
+In northeastern Brazil, in the heart of the Alagoas countryside, lies the territory of the Tingui Botó Indigenous People, descendants of the Kariri people.
 They are guardians of 550 hectares, demarcated in 2006, located at the…

 -